 When Google came onto the scene, marketing changed forever.
-Before then, marketing efforts focused largely on paid advertisements.
+Before then, marketing efforts focused largely on online paid advertising.
 Afterward, an entirely new form of marketing came into existence: content marketing.

 Today, content marketing is one of the best long-term investments you can make in your business.
 Here, we’ll tell you why.